macnum/100-days-of-code/r1-log.md

 Kept it light today.
 Spent time researching regex in preparation for the upcoming sign-up form project with HTML & CSS validation.
 Felt a bit unready, but I’ve realized it's okay to start and revisit concepts as needed.

 ### R1D25
+Built a sign-up form using HTML pattern + regex for validation.
+Applied what I’ve learned so far—semantic HTML, CSS properties, and used rem over px for better UI/UX scaling.
+Not pixel-perfect, but everything works smoothly!

+### R1D26